LucasLyn/macbookpro9.x-linux/README.md

 >[!NOTE]
 >Theoretically, it *should* be possible to execute commands in a tty session by [adding custom keycode directives](https://wiki.archlinux.org/title/Linux_console/Keyboard_configuration#Adding_directives) in the keymap file generated with `ckbcomp`, however, I have been unable to get this to work properly.

-To get the function keys to work in a tty as well, you can install `acpid` which listens to, and acts on certain events:
+To get the function keys to work in a tty as well, you can install `acpid` which listens and acts on certain events:

     $ sudo pacman -S acpid